 Probably the most worthwhile thing to do in the building is walk up to the fourth floor where you can get some views of El Centro.
 But for most tourists its not really worth entering.

 How to Get to Rafael Uribe Uribe Palace of Culture

 Rafael Uribe Uribe Palace of Culture is conveniently located right next to the Parque Berrio metro station on Line A. In addition, the Palace is located right next to Botero Plaza and across the plaza from Museo de Antioquia.

-Also, taxis or Uber are alternative ways to get there.
-You can ask any taxi or Uber driver to take you to Palacio del la Cultura Rafael Uribe Uribe.
+Also, taxis are an alternative way to get there.
+You can ask any taxi driver to take you to Palacio del la Cultura Rafael Uribe Uribe.
 Almost every driver in the city will know where it is.
 And it is normally relatively easy to catch taxis nearby.

 During the day, there will be many tourists in the area taking photos.
 But still take care to watch your valuables.
 There is normally a noticeable police presence in the area during the day, so it is relatively safe.
 However, keep in mind that street crime is common in El Centro, particularly after dark.

 Address: Carrera 51 # 52-01, El Centro

 Hours: Monday to Friday: 8:00 am – 4:30 pm; Saturday: 8:00 am – 3:30 pm; Sunday and Holidays: closed.

 Cost: Entrance is free to this public building.